koii-network/ezsandbox/Lesson 1/PartIV.md

 After creating your wallet, you'll be given a pubkey (wallet address) and a seed phrase for recovery - note these down.
 You can share your pubkey freely; keep your seed phrase a secret and store it somewhere secure.

-#### Get Tokens

-If you're attending a live event, you will receive tokens to pay the deployment fees.
-If you're not attending a live event, you can earn tokens by running tasks in the desktop node.

 To transfer tokens into your wallet, you will need your wallet's pubkey.
 If you ever forget it, you can find it by running:

 ```sh
 koii address
 ```

+> [!TIP]
+>
+> GET TOKENS
+>
+> If you're attending a live event, you will receive tokens to pay the deployment fees.
+If you're not attending a live event, you can earn tokens by running tasks in the desktop node.
+>

 #### Deploying